Where to Go Next Day: Multi-scale Spatial-Temporal Decoupled Model for Mid-term Human Mobility Prediction: Related Work

+However, methods designed for next location prediction face several challenges when applied to the mid-term mobility prediction task.
+As discussed in Introduction~\ref{sec:intro}, the presence of repeated consecutive locations and excessively long sequences poses significant challenges to their pattern recognition and memory capabilities.
+Furthermore, these methods fail to effectively capture the multi-scale spatiotemporal patterns inherent in individuals’ daily travel behaviors.
+To mitigate their limitations, we propose a spatiotemporal decoupled hierarchical framework, including a heterogeneous graph learner, which enlarges the perception field and efficiently captures the multi-scale spatiotemporal information.

-Over the past few years, graph neural networks have enjoyed rapid development and have been increasingly applied to learn location representations~\cite{han2020stgcn,lim2022hierarchical,yin2023next,wang2023adaptive,wang2023eedn}.
-Researchers customarily construct a flow graph and an adjacency graph, from which they derive two distinct location representations and devise mechanisms to effectively combine them~\cite{wang2022learning,wang2022graph,qin2023disenpoi}.
-In this work, we integrated these two graphs into a heterogeneous graph to learn an informative location representation.
-Additionally, our graph considers multi-level adjacency relationships and flow relationships to efficiently capture complex geographic spatial information.
+Over the past few years, graph neural networks have evolved rapidly and have been widely applied to study human mobility~\cite{han2020stgcn,lim2022hierarchical,yin2023next,wang2023adaptive,wang2023eedn,xu2023revisiting}.
+Some approaches leverage user-POI heterogeneous graphs to model the interaction between individuals and locations, effectively capturing personalized mobility patterns and spatial dynamics~\cite{qiao2025Hyperbolic,song2025integrating}.
+In contrast, other studies construct flow graphs and adjacency graphs to derive distinct representations of locations based on spatial-temporal relationships, devising mechanisms to combine them for enhanced prediction performance~\cite{wang2022learning,wang2022graph,qin2023disenpoi,zhou2025disentangled}.
+In this work, we take a step further by introducing a heterogeneous graph that integrates flow, adjacency, and inclusion relationships to learn a more comprehensive and informative location representation.
+Unlike existing approaches, our method incorporates multi-level adjacency and flow relationships, enabling the efficient modeling of complex geographic spatial structures to better capture human mobility dynamics.